alan-turing-institute/autoemulate/paper/paper.md

 # Pipeline

-The inputs for AutoEmulate are `X` and `y`, where `X` is a 2D array (e.g. numpy-array, Pandas DataFrame) containing one simulation parameter per column and their values in rows, and `y` is an array containing the corresponding simulation outputs.
+The inputs for AutoEmulate are `X` and `y`, where `X` is a 2D array (e.g. numpy-array, Pandas DataFrame) containing simulation parameters in columns and their values in rows, and `y` is an array containing the corresponding simulation outputs.
 A dataset `X`, `y` is usually obtained by constructing a set of parameters `X` using sampling techniques like Latin Hypercube Sampling [@mckay_comparison_1979] and evaluating the simulation on these inputs to obtain outputs `y`.
 With `X` and `y`, we can create an emulator with AutoEmulate in just a few lines of code.

 ```python
 from autoemulate.compare import AutoEmulate